Meghashyam85/jenkins/README.md

-Hello World- New CI CD triggered for SCM Change!
+Hello World- New CI CD triggered for SCM Changes made by developer!
 (WAR-style) new jenkins job
 ===============